This article was updated on 04/25/2026.

 Why Web Animations Work

 If you’ve been on the internet longer than five minutes, you’ve seen website animation.
 That button that winks at you on hover.
-The smooth scroll transition that makes everything feel weirdly satisfying.
-Those tiny motion moments are basically the website’s body language—they’re what make it feel alive instead of flat.
+The scroll transition that feels weirdly satisfying.
+Those tiny motion moments are basically the website’s body language—and they’re what make it feel alive instead of flat.

 So… how did we get here?